Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 1. Find a place with a public Wi-Fi hotspot

-Some cities even offer free Wi-Fi spots throughout their old towns, plazas, or tourist attractions.
-You shouldn’t have a problem in New York, Barcelona or Paris.
+Some cities even offer free Wi-Fi coverage throughout their old towns, plazas, or tourist attractions.
+You shouldn’t have a problem in major metropolises like New York, Barcelona, or Paris.
 Just do your research before your next trip.
-Here are some ideas, where you can get free Wi-Fi:
+Here are some ideas on how to get Wi-Fi for free anywhere:

 • Public libraries offer free Wi-Fi hotspots for visitors, and some even have workspaces where you can comfortably sit with your laptop.